namedyangfan/R_Aquanty/SnowAccumulation_R/README.md

   > (T - lower_T_thresh) / (upper_T_thresh - lower_T_thresh) * precipitation

 * crs: projection of the raster.
 Assumes all the raster files are in the same projection.
 * mods: a list of matching patterns that is used to match all the temperature and precipitation raster files.
 The temperature and precipitation files have to share same matching pattern.
+It is recommonded to use *date* as the matching pattern.
 * weighted_temp_raster_file_path: the directory where the folder *weighted_temp_raster* is created. *weighted_temp_raster* is a folder that contains the output from the function **write_weighted_temp_raster()**.
 The function creates two folders automatically:
   * potential_rain_accumulation: rainfall raster
   * potential_snow_accumulation: potential snow accumulation raster.
 (This raster will be combined with the potential_snow_melt_raster to calcualte snow depth.
 See **integrate_potential_snowaccumulation_snow_melt** for more explanation)